lnNgyn1/PeriodInsertBundle/README.md

 This bundle comes with the following permission:

-- `period_insert` - show the period insert screen to generate entries for a given time-period
+- `period_insert` - show the period insert screen to generate entries for a given time period

 By default, it is assigned to each user with the role `ROLE_SUPER_ADMIN`.